msingh17122000/msingh17122000/README.md

 From designing minimal interfaces to building creative & robust web applications, I enjoy turning ideas into reality.<br/>
 Oh, and I’m all about **minimalism** — simplicity inspires me!

+## My Favourite Movie Quote

+> "Anyone can cook, but only the fearless can be great."
+> — *Ratatouille*